jonmest/How-To-Tamper-With-Any-Electron-Application/README.md

 `npx asar extract app.asar folder_for_unpacked `

 You now have access to the source code in `/folder_for_unpacked`.
 The interesting part, is that you can now make tiny changes to the source code, pack it back into an .asar archive and replace the old `app.asar` with it.
+And when you run the application again, it will work just like normal -- if you haven't introduced any breaking code.